Format of Gwyddion Files

 Top-Level GwyContainer

-The names (keys) of data objects in a GwyContainer representing a Gwyddion file strongly resemble UNIX file names, i.e. they have the form of /-separated paths and form a sort of tree-like structure.
-For instance the title of the first channel, numbered 0, is stored under the key /0/data/title.
-Note some data or information is found under keys that do not seem logical; the reason is usually historical.
+The names (keys) of data objects in a GwyContainer representing a Gwyddion GWY file strongly resemble UNIX file names, i.e. they have the form of /-separated paths and form a sort of tree-like structure.
+For instance the title of the first image, numbered 0, is stored under the key /0/data/title.
+Note that some data or information is found under keys that may not seem logical; the reason is usually historical.

-The following table summarises the common keys of channel-related data in the top-level container for channel number 0.
-For other channels, the number 0 has to be replaced with the corresponding channel number.
-Note that channels are often numbered sequentially, starting from 0, however, they can have any numbers and the set of channels numbers does not have to be contiguous.
+The following table summarises the common keys of image-related data in the top-level container for image number 0.
+For other images, the number 0 has to be replaced with the corresponding image number.
+Note that images are often numbered sequentially, starting from 0.
+However, they can have any numbers and the set of images numbers does not have to be contiguous.

 KeyTypeMeaning